tommasoderossi7/SPAR/notes.md

         - make LLM based labeling work with openrouter and openrouter spar api key
         - how to use the new script generally? which command line arguments do what?
 How to analyze one single problem?
     - test analyze_rollouts_v3.py
-        - execute analyze_rollouts_v3.py on the data (problem_330) coming from hugging face dataset (check below: CALL Thought anchors analyzer of hugging face datasets)
+        - execute analyze_rollouts_v3.py on the data (problem_330) coming from hugging face dataset (check below: CALL Thought anchors analyzer of hugging face datasets) --- DONE
-        - testing without any LLM-based labeling
+        - testing without any LLM-based labeling --- DONE
+        - run v5 and handle the too many requests rate limit --- DONE
+        - navigate the results

     - take a look at sampled completions from forking paths
     - ensure the information saved is sufficient for all later analysis (degree of overlap and threshold based CoT decomposition)